 Those railroad tracks?
 They’re for hauling nuclear waste.
 The spent fuel rods are carted by rail from the Brunswick and Robinson nuclear reactors to Shearon Harris, where they are stored in four densely packed pools, filled with circulating cold water to keep the waste from heating up.
 The pools are interconnected and enclosed within one building.
 That building is attached to the reactor itself.
 Together, they form the largest radioactive waste storage pools in the country.

 An October 2000 report from the Sandia Labs in Albuquerque painted a grim picture of the consequences from a pool fire.
-The report, which was kept under wraps for two years by the NRC, found that a waste pool fire could spread radioactive debris over a 500-mile radius, including Cesium-137, a carcinogen linked to birth defects and genetic damage.
+The report, which was kept under wraps for two years by the NRC, found that a waste pool fire could spread radioactive debris over a 500-mile radius, including Cesium-137, a known carcinogen that is also linked to birth defects and genetic damage.

-When details from this report leaked out to the press, Mike Easley, the governor of North Carolina, responded by ordering that iodine pills be distributed to neighbors of the plant.
+When news of this unsettling report leaked out to the press, Mike Easley, the governor of North Carolina, responded by ordering that iodine pills be distributed to neighbors of the plant.
 It was a touching gesture.
 But iodine is no defense against the ravages of Cesium-137.

-The whole plant could go up without the intervention of terrorists.
+Of course, the whole plant could go up without the intervention of terrorists.
 Basic mismanagement and design flaws in the plant could well do the trick.
-In fact, the NRC has estimated that there’s a 1:100 chance of a pool fire happening under the rosiest scenario.
+In fact, the NRC has estimated that there’s a 1-100 chance of a pool fire happening under the rosiest scenario.
 And the dossier on the Shearon Harris plant is far from rosy.

+The Harris reactor has a troubling history.
 In 1999, the nuclear plant experienced four emergency shutdowns, or SCRAMS.
-The problems led plant managers to tell the Charlotte News and Observer that they were “very disappointed,” engaged in “soul searching,” and unsure whether the string of malfunctions were “coincidental or a sign of deeper problems.”
+The problems led plant managers to tell the Charlotte News and Observer that they were “very disappointed,” engaged in “soul searching” and unsure whether the string of malfunctions were “coincidental or a sign of deeper problems.”